CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

     Hello [username],

-    We just wanted to let you know that [username] has requested an embargoed registration for a project you administer.
-    The proposed registration can be reviewed here: URL.
+    [username or "You"] initiated an embargoed registration of [project name].
+The proposed registration can be viewed here: [URL of registration].
-    If approved, a registration will be created for the project and it will remain private until it is retracted, manually made public, or the embargo end date has passed on [date].
+    If approved, a registration will be created for the project and it will remain private until it is withdrawn, manually made public, or the embargo end date has passed on [date].
-    To approve this action click the following link: URL To disapprove this action, click the following link: URL
+    To approve this embargo, click the following link: [URL] To cancel this embargo, click the following link: [URL]
-    Note: Clicking the disapproval link will immediately cancel the pending embargo and the registration will be deleted.
+    Note: Clicking the disapproval link will immediately cancel the pending embargo and the registration will remain in draft state.
 If you neither approve nor disapprove the embargo within 48 hours from midnight tonight (EDT) the registration will remain private and enter into an embargoed state.

     Sincerely yours,